 - Since they’re only fixed for an initial period

 - They can use low mortgage indexes to their advantage to forecast a lower rate once it adjusts

 But what about interest rates tied to adjustable-rate mortgages?
-Why do they always seem to display an APR lower than the rate?
-Don’t they have the same fees that would also increase the APR?
+Why do they always seem to display an APR lower than the mortgage interest rate?
+Don’t they have the same lender fees that would also increase the APR?

 The answer comes in how ARMs are calculated; because they’re only fixed for a certain period, be it one year or the first five of their usual 30-year term, lenders have to consider the big picture.

-So if a a five-year ARM has a start rate of 4.00 percent, and the margin is 2.25 percent and the associated index is 1.00 percent, the mortgage payment would eventually adjust lower (for simplicity sake, to 3.25%) after the initial fixed five-year period.
+For example, if a five-year ARM has a start rate of 4%, and the margin is 2.25% and the associated index is 1.00%, the mortgage payment would eventually adjust lower (for simplicity sake, to 3.25%) after the initial fixed five-year period.

-In other words, during the first 60 months, the interest rate would be 4.00 percent, and the projected rate thereafter would be 3.25 percent for the remaining 300 months.
+In other words, during the first 60 months, the interest rate would be 4%, and the projected rate thereafter would be 3.25% for the remaining 300 months.

-The result would be a lower APR over the life of the loan, factoring in the perceived rate decrease, despite the fact that the associated mortgage index could increase during the fixed period.
+The result would be a lower APR over the life of the loan, factoring in the expected interest rate decrease, despite the fact that the associated mortgage index could in fact increase during the fixed period.